 As the winter season approaches, dressing in warm protective attire becomes a necessity for combating cold weather.
 From its inception leather-made garments, accessories, and footwear have become popular in making a fashion statement.
 However, the skin of any animal can produce leather.
 Leathers were used by primitive man for constructing clothing, shoes and even shelter dating back to 2200 BC.
 Over the years leather, a byproduct to the dairy and livestock industry is certainly considered a luxury item.
 Leather seats are an upgrade in vehicles, expensive handbags are mostly made of leather and growing in popularity, and homeowners have even begun installing leather flooring.

 When cleaning leather the overall assumption is to use a mild detergent and less is more.
-With Powerizer we have had much success in cleaning leather shoes however, this blog will include helpful tips about safely cleaning your leather jackets using Powerizer Complete.
+This blog will include helpful tips about safely cleaning your leather jackets using Powerizer Complete.

 When leather becomes wet, moisture can compromise the finish and leave patches of uneven discoloration.
 However, the most common issue is soap residues are not rinsed thoroughly from the surface and left to dry then harden which prevents the material from breathing and cracks to form.
 Thankfully, not all soaps are the same.
 It's not uncommon for a "mild soap" to have between 20-30 ingredients.

 Powerizer is made of plant and mineral-based ingredients with no fillers or dyes and consists of a little over 2 handful of ingredients.
-Powerizer Complete is a certified USDA BioPreferred product.
+Powerizer Complete is certified USDA Biobased product.

-We are confident it's a safer choice leather and suede cleaner, that easily rinses clean with water.
+We are confident it's a safer choice leather and non toxic suede cleaner, that easily rinses clean with water.
 We have mentioned before, invest in the best cleaning tools instead of multiple cleaners.
-For this job a split-fiber microfiber cloth is the best cleaning tool to assist with scrubbing, lifting and absorbing stains with out damaging the surface of the leather.
+For this job a split fiber microfiber cloth is the best cleaning tool to assist with scrubbing, lifting and absorbing stains with out damaging the surface of the leather.

 Here are simple steps to cleaning leather.

-- Make a diluted mild solution of Powerizer Complete using 16 oz. of water and 1/8th of a scoop of Powerizer.
+- Make a diluted mild solution of Powerizer Complete using 16 oz.
+Flip Top Squeeze Bottle filled with water and 1/8th of a scoop of Powerizer.
 (Powerizer’s scoop measures 29.6 cubic centimeters which is equal to 2 tablespoons) 1/8 of a scoop is equal to ¼ of a tablespoon.
 Hot water is the number one catalyst for dye cast-off.
 Always test the solution in an inconspicuous area.
 However the best advice is to mix 4 oz. of hot water to ensure the detergent completely dissolves in the bottle.
 Then fill up the remaining 12 oz. with COLD water.
 No different than washing dark colored garments in COLD water, apply the same precaution for cleaning your leathers.

 Cloth #1 scrub the surface with Powerizer to dissolve and lift stains.